Trevin-Small/Bologna/README.md

 | ```~```               |End program execution  |
 | ```"comments"```      |Comment (By default text is ignored, but comments ignore commands)|
 |                       |      |

-# Bologna Paradigm
-**The name "Bologna" was chosen because this language is similar to the food; that is, somewhat gross, and probably not your first choice.**
-The language is very rudimentary, and was made as a joke to see what could be acheived with a *very* simple language.
-#### Basics
-- Bologna does not have conventional variables.
-All values are stored at some index in the 30,000 signed 8-bit integer array
-- These values can be accessed by shifting the pointer to the desired index, or accesing an index with ```#x```
-- Bologna has no functions
-- Bologna has no data types.
-Everything is stored as an _int_8t (This is somewhat obvious, as no variables or functions -> no data types)
-- Code is ran sequentially top to bottom, left to right
-- Bologna is interpreted from your file *directly at runtime*
-- Bologna is so dumb its cool

 # Command Explanations